 As it turned out, using established characters in the console's biggest games had a significant downside.
 With the cartoon Mario characters front and center, the GameCube was immediately branded as a "kid's console."
 While it does have many games aimed at older players, it hasn't hit on anything as controversial as the PlayStation 2's Grand Theft Auto series or as lauded as X-Box's shooter Halo.

 One thing the GameCube does have over the competition is its ability to interact with the Game Boy Advance (GBA), Nintendo's handheld system.
 The GBA plugs directly into the GameCube's controller port to allow the two systems to communicate with select games.
 In May of 2003, Nintendo will release an accessory that will let you play Game Boy games on a TV, through the GameCube.

 Ultimately, the winner in the game console wars will be the gamers themselves.
 As the console manufacturers continue to try to top one another to attract increasingly discriminating buyers, the great titles keep on coming.

-For more information on the GameCube and other video game systems, check out the links on the next page.
+For more information on the GameCube and other video game systems, check out the links below.